I believe good writing needs heart, consciousness, skill, and presence.

 I love receiving handwritten letters in the mail.
 Please send here:

-Email: it’s true, I often feel overwhelmed by it.
-But if you have something important to ask or share with me, please do use the form below.
+Email: I often feel overwhelmed by my inbox.
+But if you have something important to ask or share with me, please contact [email protected].
+You’ll get a response from me or my assistant in a few business days.